UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Other_Services/RStudio.md

     $HOME/.local/share/rstudio/sessions/
     ```

  - If it is the Rstudio Pro teaching service please in the first instance [get in touch with RC support](../Contact_Us.md).
-This service shares home directories with the central Unix services so it is possible to log into Socrates (`socrates.ucl.ac.uk`) [via SSH](../Walkthroughs/Logging_In.md) and deleting the folder above which may resolve your issues.
+This service shares home directories with the central Unix services so it is possible to log into Socrates (`socrates.ucl.ac.uk`) [via SSH](../Walkthroughs/Logging_In.md) and delete the folder above which may resolve your issues.

 Note that this route should only be taken if you are getting an ever-spinning loading screen.